openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   This is useful in multi stream systems to identify the stream for human actors.
 The transmitter may truncate the string beyond allowed max length.

+receiver_key

+> **Receiver-Supplied**, An optional JSON Web Key (JWK) that can be used to encrypt events sent from the Transmitter to the Receiver.

 TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of {{RFC8414}}.
 This would allow other specs to add to the stream configuration.